 The sport and recreation industry is a very competitive one.
 Students must have a good educational background and solid work experience to obtain an entry-level position.
 To have the best chance of entering the sport industry, students should be prepared to relocate.

-Employers in the sport and recreation industry are focus with entry-level employees who are enthusiastic, willing to work hard, have good oral communication skills and are problem-solvers.
-The best way for students to demonstrate such skills is through practical work experience, obtained through volunteer work, internships or part-time jobs.
+Employers in the sport, entertainment and recreation industries place a priority on hiring entry-level employees who are creative, enthusiastic, willing to work hard, have strong customer service skills along with being problem-solvers.
+The best way for students to demonstrate such skills is through practical work experience obtained through volunteer work, internships or part-time jobs.

 RMU sport management students can gain practical experience by working with: